-There are two postgraduate training routes into anaesthesia, which last seven to eight years.
+There are two postgraduate training routes into anaesthesia, which last seven to eight years in total.
 Each route starts differently:

-- The direct route is through core training (CT) lasts two years and focuses on anaesthesia and intensive core medicine.
+- Core anaesthesia training (CT) lasts three years and focuses on anaesthesia and intensive core medicine.

-- The Acute Care Common Stem (ACCS) route generally takes three years to complete.
-This route involves two years of generic ACCS training and one year of training specifically in anaesthetics.
+- The Acute Care Common Stem (ACCS) route takes four years to complete.
+This route involves four, six-month placements in acute internal medicine, emergency medicine, anaesthetics and intensive care medicine, completed by two more years of training specifically in anaesthetics.

-For both routes, you'll then need to take a further five years of anaesthetic training.
-During your training, you must also pass the Fellowship of the Royal College of Anaesthetists (FRCA) examination or an equivalent.
+This is followed by four years of higher anaesthetic specialty training.
+During your training, you must also pass the Fellowship of the Royal College of Anaesthetists (FRCA) examination.

-By the end of your postgraduate training you'll gain a Certificate of Completion of Training (CCT) in anaesthesia, which enables you to register on the specialist register in anaesthetics and apply for consultant-level posts.
+At the end of your postgraduate training you'll gain a Certificate of Completion of Training (CCT) in anaesthesia, which enables you to join the specialist register in anaesthetics and apply for consultant-level posts.
 There's also an option to study for a dual CCT in anaesthesia and intensive care medicine.
-For more information, see the Royal College of Anaesthetists (RCoA): Careers and Training.
+For more information, see the Royal College of Anaesthetists (RCoA).